Ronak004/Bitcoin-Price-Forcasting-Using-Tweets/README.md

 ## Conclusion
 - Certain components of a tweet affect its influence, which can be positive or negative, based on the original sentiment of the tweet
+- Influence has a weak correlation to price
+- Bitcoin has many factors affecting its price
+- Our project can be improved and expanded upon to fit other context

 ## References
 - https://www.kaggle.com/datasets/kaushiksuresh147/bitcoin-tweets